 This gallery showcases my representations of Still Life.
 Will there be fruits?
-Some vegetables?
+Vegetables?
 Flowers in a vase?
-Wine and cheese, anyone?
-Or perhaps those are a bit too prosaic for this Sketchie Beast.
-We'll see how this diary develops.
-The images may not be in my usual dynamic style but, still, it's life.
+Wine and cheese?
+Or perhaps those are a bit too prosaic for this artist.
+However I represent static objects, whether prosaic or not, still...it's life.

-I often revisit war themes in my artworks.
-Like death and taxes, it's the one thing humanity can count on in this imperfect world.
-The abandoned boot and somber rose represent the loss and utter exhaustion of war.
+I like to visit war themes in my artworks.
+Like death and taxes, it's the one thing humanity can count on in this world.
+The abandoned boot and somber rose represent the loss and utter futility of war.
 It can also represent any battle; physical, spiritual or emotional.
-I incorporated several color adjustment layers for the dramatic palette for this, my first foray into still life.
+Several color adjustment layers were incorporated for the dramatic palette for this, my first foray into still life.

-And here are my prosaic flowers in a vase.
-I know.
-Sunflowers have been done and done by artists, some quite famously.
-But I've always loved sunflowers.
-They're big, happy flowers in a sunny, friendly color.
+I guess I'm not above being prosaic after all; because sunflowers have been done and done by artists, some quite famously.
+But I have always loved these big, happy blooms in a sunny, friendly color.
 Is it any wonder they're a favorite still life subject?
-Of course I gave these my own twist with the erosion-corrosion effects that are a personal signature.
+Of course I gave these my own treatment with the erosion-corrosion effects—a personal signature.

 "an interior study: vase and chest"